-The subject building was a substantial Victorian traditionally built semi-detached domestic residence constructed over three floors (including a lower ground floor) below a pitched tiled roof.
+The subject building was a substantial Victorian traditionally built semi-detached domestic house in London, NW3.

 Signs of distortion and distress were noted, with localised cracked and dropped brick arches to the first and second floor levels of the square bay.